JetBrains/lets-plot-skia/future_changes.md

 ### Changed

 ### Fixed
-- The problem occurs when I put two PlotPanels in Row or Column.
+- The problem occurs when I put two PlotPanels in Row or Column [[#32](https://github.com/JetBrains/lets-plot-skia/issues/32)].
-  [[#32](https://github.com/JetBrains/lets-plot-skia/issues/32)].